Back to home pageProfessional Education

 Radiation Therapy Physics Residency

-The Beaumont Health radiation therapy physics residency is accredited by the Commission on Accreditation of Medical Physics Educational Programs (CAMPEP).
+The Beaumont University Hospital (Corewell Health) radiation therapy physics residency is accredited by the Commission on Accreditation of Medical Physics Educational Programs (CAMPEP).
 The program follows all CAMPEP guidelines.
+The residency consists of over 20 carefully structured rotations covering the full range of medical physics practice.
 The curriculum provides comprehensive, mentored, hands-on experience, and progressive responsibility providing the opportunity to work towards becoming fully independent by the time residents complete the program.

 Application materials must include:

-• a cover letter introducing your application and explaining your career goal
+• a cover letter introducing your application and explaining your career goals

 • a CV